DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPopup/dxPopup.md

 ---
 ---
 ##### shortDescription
-The **Popup** widget is a pop-up window overlaying the current view.
+The **Popup** UI component is a pop-up window overlaying the current view.

 ##### widgettree
 visible: true